ajgoward/Daddies_recipes_MS3/README.md

  6. type the command “pip3 freeze > requirements.txt” this will add a new2 file with all the packages to run your python app

-7.  create a profile “echo web: python run.py > Profile” if your python file is called run.py
+7.  create a profile “echo web: python run.py > Procfile” if your python file is called run.py

 8. run the command “git remote add” and the app URL which can be found on the Heroku dashboard